Exeter incident: Controversy and Air Force retraction

 Muscarello, Bertrand, and Hunt all strongly disagreed with the Air Force explanation.
-The two policemen sent a letter to Project Blue Book in which they stated, "As you can imagine, we have been the subject of considerable ridicule since the Pentagon released its 'final evaluation' of our sighting of September 3, 1965.
-In other words, both Patrolman Hunt and myself saw this object at close range, checked it out with each other, confirmed and reconfirmed that it was not any type of conventional aircraft ... and went to considerable trouble to confirm that the weather was clear, there was no wind, no chance of weather inversion, and that what we were seeing was in no way a military or civilian aircraft."
+The two policemen sent a letter to Project Blue Book in which they stated, "As you can imagine, we have been the subject of considerable ridicule since the Pentagon released its 'final evaluation' of our sighting of September 3, 1965...both Patrolman Hunt and myself saw this object at close range, checked it out with each other, confirmed and reconfirmed that it was not any type of conventional aircraft ... and went to considerable trouble to confirm that the weather was clear, there was no wind, no chance of weather inversion, and that what we were seeing was in no way a military or civilian aircraft."
 Bertrand also noted that their UFO sighting took place nearly an hour after Operation Big Blast was said to have ended, which eliminated the operation as a possible cause of the sighting.
-When Project Blue Book did not respond to their letter, on December 29, 1965 — nearly four months after the sighting — the two men sent another letter to Blue Book in which they wrote that the object they observed "was absolutely silent with no rush of air from jets or chopper blades whatsoever.
+When Project Blue Book did not respond to their letter, on December 29, 1965—nearly four months after the sighting—the two men sent another letter to Blue Book in which they wrote that the object they observed "was absolutely silent with no rush of air from jets or chopper blades whatsoever.
 And it did not have any wings or tail ... it lit up the entire field, and two nearby houses turned completely red."

 In addition to Muscarello and the policemen, John G. Fuller also ridiculed the Air Force explanation in print.
-He wrote that he had observed an unusual object near Exeter himself, and that it was being chased by an Air Force jet fighter.
-Raymond Fowler, the New England investigator for the National Investigations Committee On Aerial Phenomena (NICAP), also filed a detailed report on the Exeter sightings.
+He wrote that he had observed an unusual object himself near Exeter and that it was being chased by an Air Force jet fighter.
+Raymond E. Fowler, the New England investigator for the National Investigations Committee On Aerial Phenomena (NICAP), also filed a detailed report on the Exeter sightings.
 In his view the Air Force explanation was also incorrect.
 At one point, an Air Force officer claimed that the UFOs people had been observing were merely lights from nearby Pease AFB.
 To prove it, he had the lights activated before a large crowd who were gathered some distance away.
 According to Fowler, "he ordered personnel at the base to turn the lights on.
-Everybody looked and waited — and nothing happened.
-Frustrated, he yelled into the mike to turn on the lights.
+Everybody looked and waited—and nothing happened.
+Frustrated, he yelled into the mic to turn on the lights.
 A voice replied that the lights were on.
 The very embarrassed officer slunk back into the seat of the staff car and drove off amongst the laughs and jeers of the crowd."

 In January 1966, Lieutenant Colonel John Spaulding, from the Office of the Secretary of the Air Force, finally replied to the policemen's two letters.
 Spaulding wrote that "based on additional information submitted to our UFO investigation officer, Wright-Patterson AFB, Ohio, we have been unable to identify the object you observed on September 3, 1965."